 by Rick Alan

 Hepatitis A does not always cause symptoms.
-Adults are more likely to have them than children.
+When present, symptoms may include:

 American Liver Foundation

 Hepatitis A virus (HAV) infection.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/hepatitis-a-virus-hav-infection .
 Updated August 8, 2019.
 Accessed October 31, 2019.